stanislavb/www.coven.nu/about/index.md

 ## Vision

-Coven is a LARP about a newly, rather unwillingly, formed Coven of witches; set in the present day.
-The prefered playing style will be pressure cooker and meta-techniques will be used to represent the powers which will exist in the world of Coven.
-The idea is to use the meta-techniques to create as believable looking powers as possible while still being simple to learn, use and play around with.

-The theme is a mixture of horror, drama and action.
-The LARP will be railroaded but the players will be informed of the pivotal plot points so that they can play towards them.
-Outside of these main happenings the players are given total character and plot freedom to create the story they want; with the meta-techniques as their tools and organizers close at hand both IN and OFF to help out in any way they can.

-This is a LARP about cool powers, the witches that wield them and the people trying to kill them for it.
+Coven takes place in a newly, rather unwillingly, formed Coven of witches: present day, Sweden.
+It's about cool powers; the witches that wield them, and the people trying to kill them for it.

-*[meta-technique]: A game mechnanic.

-*[pressure cooker]: A playing style where conflicts and drama are played out behind closed doors or in small groups.

-*[railroaded]: A game design.
+A chance to: indulge in highschool clishés, make friends, be betrayed, fall in love, accidentaly kill someone and desperatly try to ressurected them before the Headmistress finds out...or simply cover your tracks.

+The mood is tense and electric.
+The future is unsure, and you have either way too little power or too much to be in control.
+You have to make friends.
+You have to trust.
+You have to help each other or you'll most probably die one day soon, far too soon for your taste.

+But first you have to work out where the biggest threat lies: outside your Coven or within it?

 ## Background Story